This section addresses a number of Frequently Asked Questions about MaNGA data that have not been addressed in the MaNGA tutorials.

 The DRPALL file contains basic information about all objects targeted by MaNGA, including coordinates, redshifts, and basic photometry.

 Please visit our Field Layout Forecast Page for a description of our field lay choices, and the probabilities that selected fields will be observed by MaNGA.
+There is also a targeting catalog which contains all possible MaNGA targets, but keep in mind that not everything in that catalog will be observed.

 How can I identify and select galaxies or standard star targets?

 The DRPALL catalog contains information for both galaxies and standard star observations.
-To select the galaxies, use the MANGA_TARGET1/2/3 (abbreviated in DRPALL and individual FITS headers as MNGTARG1/2/3) bitmasks.
+To select the galaxies, use the MANGA_TARGET1/MANGA_TARGET2/MANGA_TARGET3 (abbreviated in DRPALL and individual FITS headers as MNGTARG1/MNGTARG2/MNGTARG3) bitmasks.
 Any object with a non-zero MNGTARG1 is a galaxy in the MaNGA main galaxy program.
 Objects with non-zero MNGTARG2 are non-galaxy objects (stars or sky targets).
 MNGTARG3 identifies ancillary program objects (usually also galaxies).
 For more information, visit the bitmasks page.

 How can I tell the target class of an observed galaxy?